-- Code excerpts, element names, and attributes: Courier - The vertical bar character signifies the logical OR operator: | For instance, "SOURCE | OCCURRENCE_REF" means "SOURCE or OCCURRENCE_REF". - Because many PPML element names are common English words, it is often convenient and accurate to use them conversationally.
-In this document, when an element name appears in text not in Courier, but with Initial Capitals, it is specifically referring to the PPML item that bears that name.
+- Code excerpts, element names, and attributes: Letter Gothic - The vertical bar character signifies the logical OR operator: I For instance, "SOURCE | OCCURRENCE\REF" means "SOURCE or OCCURRENCE\REF". - Because many PPML element names are common English words, it is often convenient and accurate to use them conversationally.
+In this document, when an element name appears in text not in a monospaced font, but with Initial Capitals, it is specifically referring to the PPML item that bears that name.
 When it appears with no capitalization, the word is being used with no special PPML significance.
 Example:

 The SOURCE element contains one or more component files.

 In an OBJECT element, the Source may contain data in any of several formats.
 Customers may submit image data that was gathered from a number of different sources.

 • In tables of XML attributes, when the data type is Number or Integer, a multiplication sign indicates a string of numbers separated by spaces.
-For instance, "Number ×4" indicates that the value of the attribute should be four numbers, such as "1.234 2.0 3 4.567."
+For instance, "Number × 4" indicates that the value of the attribute should be four numbers, such as "1.234 2.0 3 4.567."

-1.4 Additional resources
+1.5 Additional resources